Juerd/ESP-WiFiSettings/README.md

 length can be set with `min_length`, effectively making the field mandatory: it can no longer be left empty to get the `init` value.

+### Variables

+Note: because of the way this library is designed, any assignment to the member variables should be done *before* calling any of the functions.

+#### String WiFiSettings.hostname

+Name to use as the hostname and SSID for the access point.

+By default, this is set to "esp32-123456" where 123456 is the hexadecimal representation of the device interface specific part of the ESP32's MAC address, in reverse byte order.

+#### String WiFiSettings.password

+This variable is used to protect the configuration portal's softAP.
+When no password is explicitly assigned before the first custom configuration parameter is defined (with `.string`, `.integer`, or `.checkbox`), a password will be automatically generated and can be configured by the user.

+It's strongly recommended to leave this variable untouched, and use the built-in password generation feature, and letting the user configure their own password, instead of "hard coding" a password.

+The password has no effect unless the portal is secured; see `.secure`.

+#### bool WiFiSettings.secure

+By setting this to `true`, before any custom configuration parameter is defined with `.string`, `.integer`, or `.checkbox`, secure mode will be forced, instead of the default behavior, which is to initially use an insecure softAP and to let the user decide whether to secure it.

+When `.secure` is left in the default state, `false`, the user setting will be used.

+When forcing secure mode, it is still recommended to leave `.password` unset so that a password is automatically generated, if you have a way to communicate it to the user, for example with an LCD display, or `Serial.println(WiFiSettings.password);`.
+Having hard coded password literals in source code is generally considered a bad idea, because that makes it harder to share the code with others.

+#### WiFiSettings.on*

+The callback functions are mentioned in the respective functions that call them.

 ## History

 Note that this library was briefly named WiFiConfig, but was renamed to WiFiSettings because there was already another library called [WiFiConfig](https://github.com/snakeye/WifiConfig).

+## A note about Hyrum's Law

+It is said that *all observable behaviors of your system will be depended on by somebody*, and you are of course free to explore the source and use any unintended feature you may find to your advantage.
+Bear in mind, however, that depending on any behavior that is not documented here, is more likely to cause breakage when you install a newer version of this library.
+The author feels no obligation to keep backwards compatibility with undocumented features :)